m5it/html_js_4_fun_slid3r/README.md

 </div>
 ```

+# Slider options:
+  - opt_elm        ( required - define slider element Ex. css: ".slider.hor .field"   or   ".slider.ver .field"
+  - opt_vertical   ( if slide is displayed & used verticaly )
+  - opt_doubleside ( if center of slide should be 0 and ends maximum value.
+(Positive or Negative can be result.
+Depend on side) )
+  - opt_maxresult  ( define maximum value of scroll when scrolled to the end.
+Default 255 )
+  - opt_onscroll   ( function when scroll change is fired )
+  - opt_onstart    ( function when user start scrolling is fired )
+  - opt_onend      ( function when user remove fingers is fired )
+  - opt_onended    ( function when user is removed fingers and scroll gets back to zero is fired )

 # Donate - Welcome - Thanks!
 <a href="https://www.paypal.com/donate/?hosted_button_id=QGRYL4SL5N4FE"> Donate - Donar - Spenden - Daruj - пожертвовать - दान करना - 捐 - 寄付</a>